 GeneCards Summary for H3F3C Gene

 H3F3C (H3 Histone, Family 3C) is a Protein Coding gene.
-Among its related pathways are Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3 and Transcriptional misregulation in cancer and RNA Polymerase I Promoter Opening.
+Among its related pathways are Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3 and Transcriptional misregulation in cancer.
 GO annotations related to this gene include protein heterodimerization activity and nucleosomal DNA binding.
-An important paralog of this gene is HIST2H3A.
+An important paralog of this gene is HIST2H3D.

 UniProtKB/Swiss-Prot for H3F3C Gene